 Acknowledgements

 We are grateful to the EPSRC for funding (grant EP/L021366/1) and to the High Performance Computer resource at the University of Nottingham.
 The EPSRC and the University of Nottingham are thanked for a studentship to D.J.K.
-We note that Lewis Warner (RSC Summer Bursary student) helped in the recording of several dispersed fluorescence spectra.
+We note that Lewis Warner (Royal Society of Chemistry Summer Bursary student) helped in the recording of several dispersed fluorescence spectra.
 We acknowledge extremely useful discussions with Warren Lawrance and Jason Gascooke (Flinders, Adelaide) and thank them for sharing unpublished data and clarifying some aspects of vibration-torsional coupling.

 Conflicts of interest